Dennis Reimer: Army career

 Reimer's next duty was as assistant executive officer and aide to the Chief of Staff of the Army, General Creighton W. Abrams Jr., from 1972 to 1974.
-He served as executive officer and S–3 (Operations and Training), Division Artillery, 4th Infantry Division (Mechanized), Fort Carson, from 1975 to 1976.
-During this time he was promoted to temporary lieutenant colonel and permanent major in June 1975 and June 1976, respectively.
-He commanded the 1st Battalion, 27th Field Artillery Regiment, 4th Infantry Division (Mechanized) at Fort Carson, Colorado from 1976 to 1978, followed by assignment as commandant, Training Command, 4th Infantry Division (Mechanized).
+He was awarded the Legion of Merit.
+In 1975, he was promoted to temporary lieutenant colonel and then served as executive officer and S–3 (Operations and Training) officer, Division Artillery, 4th Infantry Division (Mechanized), Fort Carson.
+In 1976, he was promoted to permanent major and then became the commander of the 1st Battalion, 27th Field Artillery Regiment, also in the 4th Infantry Division, from 1976 to 1978.
+That was followed by an assignment as commandant, Training Command, 4th Infantry Division.

-Reimer attended the United States Army War College from 1978 to 1979, and received his Master of Arts degree from Shippensburg State College in 1979.
-He was promoted to temporary colonel in August 1979 and served as deputy commander and later special assistant to the commander, V Corps Artillery, United States Army, Europe, from 1979 to 1980.
-Reimer was chosen to command Division Artillery, 8th Infantry Division (Mechanized) from 1980 to 1982 and was promoted to permanent colonel in March 1982.
-He moved on to become the division's chief of staff from 1982 to 1983.
+In 1979, Reimer graduated from the Army War College, and also received his Master of Arts degree from Shippensburg State College.
+He was promoted to temporary colonel in the same year.
+After completing his studies, he served as deputy commander and later special assistant to the commander, V Corps Artillery, United States Army Europe, in 1979.
+In 1980 Reimer was assigned to command Division Artillery, 8th Infantry Division (Mechanized), in West Germany, from 1980 to 1982 and was promoted to permanent colonel in 1982.
+He moved on to become the division's chief of staff before returning to the United States to serve as deputy assistant commandant, Field Artillery Center and School, until 1984.